2023 Singaporean presidential election: Local voting

 With the amendments to a bill of 8 March 2023, mobile polling stations were, for the first time, set up at 31 selected nursing homes to cater to the elderly.
 This was in response to an ageing electorate and travel restrictions, especially with regard to the COVID-19 pandemic occurring at the time of the 2020 elections, according to Education Minister and Minister-in-charge of the Public Service Chan Chun Sing.
 For this election, there would be 4,807 nursing home residents voting at these stations.
 This would be the only time mobile stations were set for the election, as it would be discontinued in future elections, citing mixed responses and logistics difficulties.

 During the opening hours of Polling Day, there were technical issues with the e-registration system, leading to a buildup of queues at the various polling stations.
 The technical issues were resolved.
 When Parliament convened on 18 September, Chan addressed these issues to ensure a prevention of similar incidents in the future.

 Under constitutionally-required compulsory voting, non-voters would be delisted from the Registers of Electors and, for the first time ever, were notified of such via mail and the SingPass app.
-The list of non-voters was complied and published on 9 November, with inspections and registrations for reinstating starting the day after.
+The list of non-voters was compiled and published on 9 November, with inspections and registrations for reinstating starting the day after.